UniversalServerManager/UniversalServerManager/USMInterface/docs/index_en-US.md

 ## Architecture

-USM is a distributed system , and so multiple servers in different physical locations can be managed in one main system 。Thus , if
+USM is a distributed system , and so multiple servers in different physical locations can be managed in one main system .
+Thus , if

 ## Command Prompt Arguments